Trans-Allegheny Lunatic Asylum

 The West Virginia Hospital for the Insane was renamed to Weston State Hospital in 1913.

 A major fire ripped through Ward Six in the south wing of the Main Building on October 3, 1935, causing the cupola and part of the roof to collapse.
-Two smaller fires, set by a patient, did considerable damage to another wing not long after.
-The $115,000 in repairs to the wings were funded by the Works Progress Administration.
+Two smaller fires, set by a patient later, did considerable damage to another wing.
+The Works Progress Administration completed repairs costing $115,000.

-A report from the Mental Hospital Survey Committee noted that the hospital’s conditions were far from stellar due to a lack of beds that forced some patients to sleep in cots, rooms had not been painted or freshened in many years, and facilities that had not been upgraded to contemporary standards.
-Reports by the Charleston Gazette in 1949 found poor sanitation, dim lighting, and insufficient heat in much of the complex, although the south wing, which had been rebuilt following a fire, was comparatively luxurious.
+A report from a Mental Hospital Survey Committee noted that the hospital’s conditions were far from stellar because of a lack of beds and antiquated facilities.
+A similar feature by the Charleston Gazette in 1949 found poor sanitation, lighting, and heat in much of the complex, except for Ward Six, which had been rebuilt following the fire.
 5

-In response, plans to renovate the other wards of Weston soon came to fruition.
+Plans to renovate the other wards of Weston soon came to fruition.
 Work included rebuilding the wood floors with reinforced, pre-cast concrete slabs covered with carpet.
 State Senator Robert C. Byrd visited the campus on February 23, 1951, and remarked that the “entire northern wing had been gutted” and that “work was progressing on all fronts.”
-The interior was rebuilt with reinforced pre-cast concrete slabs for flooring, and new carpeting and furnishing was installed throughout.

-Mental disease caused by syphilis was treatable with arsenicals and malaria with considerable success.
-After Penicillin was introduced, the disease was largely controlled.
-3 Insulin shock treatment and Metrazol, a circulatory and respiratory stimulant, came into use in 1937, replaced with electroshock therapy a few years later.
-It was not until the mid-1950s that a new class of drugs, referred to as tranquilizing agents, was introduced; they were used in conjunction with individual and group psychotherapy.
+Insulin shock treatment and Metrazol, a circulatory and respiratory stimulant, came into use in 1937.
+It was primarily replaced with electroshock therapy a few years later.
+It was not until the mid-1950s that tranquilizing agents, a new class of drugs, was introduced in conjunction with individual and group psychotherapy.

 The Joint Commission on Mental Illness and Health, working along with the American Psychiatric Association, the Council on Mental Health of the American Medical Association, and 20 other organizations, began work on a report to analyze the mental health care system in the United States in 1955.
 4 Much of the information that was gathered had never been organized in a national database.

-It was recognized that there wasn’t enough scientific progress in research of mental illnesses, that a cultural lag in the treatment of the mentally ill existed, and that the teaching of modern attitudes and methods in psychiatry had long been unprogressive.
-4 The report, when released in 1960, 3 noted that there was much improvement in the treatment of the mentally ill, primarily from increased knowledge of the psychological issues derived from psychodynamic psychiatry, psychoanalysis, and the results of physiological treatment methods, including electroshock therapy, insulin shock, surgery, and tranquilizers.
+It had been recognized that there wasn’t enough scientific progress in mental illness research and that psychiatry had long been unprogressive.
+4 A report that debuted in 1960 noted in much improvement in the treatment of mentally ill patients 3 because of increased knowledge of the psychological issues derived from psychodynamic psychiatry, psychoanalysis, and the results of physiological treatment methods, including electroshock therapy, insulin shock, surgery, and tranquilizers.
 2

-The report led to the passage of the Mental Retardation Facilities & Community Mental Health Construction Act of 1962.
-3 Federal funding was secured so that community mental health centers could be established, which could provide inpatient and outpatient care, emergency treatment, consultation, and education.
-The goal of the Act was to reduce institutional censuses by 50% by 1982.
+The report led to the passage of the Mental Retardation Facilities & Community Mental Health Construction Act in 1962.
+3 Federal funding was secured for the establishment of community mental health centers that could provide inpatient and outpatient care, emergency treatment, consultation, and education.
+The goal of the Act was to reduce institutional censuses by 50% within twenty years.

-It led to the start of the deinstitutionalization of mental health facilities, or the process of replacing long-term psychiatric hospitals with community mental health services.
-2 Weston’s resident population was gradually reduced by releasing stabilized patients, shortening inpatient stays and reducing admission and readmission rates.
-Programs were implemented to reduce reinforcement of dependency, hopelessness and other maladaptive behaviors.
+It led to the deinstitutionalization of mental health facilities, and Weston’s resident population was gradually reduced by releasing stabilized patients, shortening inpatient stays, and reducing admission and readmission rates.
+3 Programs were implemented to mitigate reinforcement of dependency, hopelessness, and other maladaptive behaviors.
+2

-In February 1986, 2 Governor Arch Moore announced plans for a new mental treatment facility to replace the circa 1880 complex.
-The existing hospital would be converted into a prison.
-A groundbreaking ceremony was held for a mental health complex in Jane Lew, but after numerous court battles and petitions, the new William R. Sharpe Jr. Hospital opened in May 1994 west of Weston.
+In February 1986, 2 Governor Arch Moore announced plans for an entirely new mental treatment facility in Jane Lew; the circa 1880 facility would be converted into a prison.
+After numerous court battles and petitions, the new William R. Sharpe Jr. Hospital opened in May 1994.
 1

-Planning to convert the vacant state-owned hospital into other uses began in late 1998, and National Park Service representatives toured the site in late April 1999.
-9 Governor Cecil Underwood pledged his support for a proposal to convert the facility into a Civil War museum, but the plan was thwarted after all four floors of the Main Building were damaged by 2o off-duty city and county police officers playing paintball in June.
-It caused irreplaceable damage or destruction hand-carved walnut woodwork, light fixtures, and to a mural in the auditorium.
-The ensuing outrage from historic preservationists and officials led to the dismissal of three officers.
+The ideas were thwarted after all four floors of the historic Main Building were damaged by 20 off-duty city and county police officers playing paintball in June.
+It caused irreplaceable damage or destruction of hand-carved walnut woodwork, light fixtures, and a mural in the auditorium.
+The ensuing outrage from historic preservationists and officials led to the expulsion of three officers.

-Senator Byrd and the West Virginia Congressional Delegation secured a $750,000 Save America’s Treasures Grant for rehabilitation work on the closed Weston State Hospital complex in 1999.
-The funds were matched by an equal amount from the state legislature.
+U.S. Senator Byrd secured a $750,000 Save America’s Treasures grant for rehabilitation work on the closed hospital, which was matched by an equal amount from the state legislature.
 Governor Cecil B. Underwood created the Weston Hospital Revitalization Committee in 2000 to manage the grant and explore adaptive reuse options for the complex.
 Minor rehabilitation work began in June 2001.

-The shuttered hospital was auctioned by the West Virginia Department of Health and Human Resources on August 29, 2007.
-10 Bidding started at $500,000 and Joe Jordan, an asbestos demolition contractor from Morgantown, was the highest bidder, paying $1.5 million for the complex to preserve and restore it.
+The West Virginia Department of Health & Human Resources auctioned the vacant building on August 29, 2007.
+10 Bidding started at $500,000, and Joe Jordan, an asbestos demolition contractor from Morgantown, was the highest bidder, paying $1.5 million for the complex to preserve and restore it.
 11 One of Jordan’s first acts was to rename the building to Trans-Allegheny Lunatic Asylum, its original title.
 11 An autumn-themed festival was held on the grounds not long after, which included guided historical and paranormal tours.

 As of 2019, the Trans-Allegheny Lunatic Asylum offers a variety of tours and experiences, including heritage, paranormal, and photography events, ghost hunts, and the annual Asylum Ball.